Lowe54/Support-Software-Inc/README.md

 ## Introduction

-Welcome to the next generation in service desk software,
+Welcome to the next generation in service desk software, Support software Inc aims to be the go-to for your next service desk software.
+Your agents can respond to requests without navigating off the page, while having an easy to follow comment trail for your customers who want to see the latest on their request.

 ## Table of Contents